Smartwork5 allows you to create and publish your own assignments using the Norton Question Library

 - To remove all filters, click on the “Clear all filters” link, located above the Author filter.

-- You may also search by question title by typing a phrase in the search bar, located in the top right corner of the Question Library.
+- You may also search by question title by typing a phrase in the search bar located above the filters.

 - You may preview questions before adding them into your assignment by clicking on the play button next to the question you would like to preview.